 One key aspect defined in the ESG is relating to 'Inclusion and Diversity' which the Group continually monitors by reviewing the employee headcount demographic data including the age, gender, colour and national origin of our employees and to ensure that all employees are treated equally in the Group.
-In 2021, the Group also introduced a women's support group that allows female employees to openly discuss with each other their experiences whilst working for EthosEnergy
+In 2022, the Group also introduced the first 'Development month' to encourage employees to commit to performing actions that broaden their personal and professional skills and knowledge.

 The safety of our employees during the COVID-19 pandemic has been of upmost importance to the Group with a variety of safety protocols utilised throughout the world to ensure any potential risks were minimalised and constant contact was maintained by the Group's Health and Safety team.
-New safe working procedures were introduced last year with safe working areas ensuring employees were socially distanced, advanced cleaning procedures and employee temperature checks were performed prior to admission to buildings/workshops.